We may earn money or products from the companies mentioned in this post.

 Facilities: No

 Located about half an hour outside of Greensboro, Dogwood Farms is the largest U-Pick sunflower field in the state!
-Dogwood Farms provides visitors with pruning shears and a bucket so you can pick your own flowers.
+Dogwood Farms provides visitors with pruning shears and a bucket so they can pick their own flowers.
 It makes a beautiful setting for professional photos too, with various fields including multiple wildflower fields and sunflower fields.
 Two barns provide backgrounds as well.
 Plus they’re open at other times of year to pick various types of flowers and pumpkins.

-Dewberry Farm
+10) Dewberry Farm

 2585 Dewberry Farm Lane, Kernersville